glenco/lensed/CONTRIBUTING.md

 trying to solve their problems.
 The GitHub team has written a blog post on [writing Pull Requests][prs], and it is generally a good guideline.

-Once a PR is opened, someone else from the lensed team should look it over, and comment or merge as appropriate.
+Once a PR is opened, someone else from the Lensed team should look it over, and comment or merge as appropriate.

 [flow]: https://guides.github.com/introduction/flow/index.html